 Thank you for purchasing a MUD Dash Console.
 Fitting the console into your Defender dashboard is a straightforward job suitable for any DIY'er.
 These instructions have been designed to give you a few tips and pointers to smooth the fitting process.

 This kit will comprise the following items:

-1 x MUD Dash Console moulding 4 x Spire Clips

-1 x Rear mounting plate 2 x 1⁄2in screws
+1 x MUD Dash Console moulding 12 Self-Tapping Screws 4 x Spire Clips 2 x End plates 1 x Rear mounting plate

-2 x End plates 10 x 3⁄4in screws

 General Fitting Notes and Tips